openalto/ietf-hackathon/docs/ietf-113/demo_1.md

 git clone https://github.com/openalto/alto.git
 ```

-You should then build Rucio dev and XRootD images (for more information on what XRootD is please refer to [story](https://github.com/openalto/ietf-hackathon/blob/documentation/docs/hackathon_comprehensive_story.md).
+You should then build Rucio dev and XRootD images (for more information on what XRootD is please refer to the [story](https://github.com/openalto/ietf-hackathon/blob/documentation/docs/ietf-113/hackathon_comprehensive_story.md).
 These images are located in the `rucio-containers` directory.
 Provided makefile builds these images automatically.
 ```
 make build-rucio
 ```